 In regards to blood borne pathogens vectors or shared needles are the most likely form of transmission.
 Vectors are anything that permeates your skin.
 Malaria and HIV are commonly transmitted by mosquitoes and needle vectors respectably.
 Unprotected sexual intercourse is also a possible mode of transmission for HIV.
 Although, hepatitis and syphilis are far more commonly spread this way than HIV or AIDS.
 Shared needles has been proven to be the most likely mode of transmission for HIV and AIDS.
 Funny no one came back after the AIDS Epidemic and rectified the situation.
 The research is out there although the conversation ended with “The only safe sex is abstinence”, but I digress.

-We weaken our immune system through inadequate sleep, reduced hydration, high sugar and processed food based diets, anxiety, depression and overall stressful environments.
+We weaken our immune system through stressors like inadequate sleep, reduced hydration, high intakes of sugar, processed food based diets, anxiety, depression and overall stressful environments.
 If you are following a western lifestyle you will likely be engaging in all of these things on some level.
 The normalization of adding alcohol to the mix to reduce stress only weakens the immune system further.
-Thus making people more susceptible to disease.
+Thus making people more susceptible to declining health and disease.

-Younger healthy immune systems when compromised and then exposed often show less serious symptoms if any.
-On the other hand, it is potentially fatal to older, weaker and compromised immune systems.
+Younger healthier immune systems when compromised and then exposed to pathogens are often less symptomatic if showing any at all.
+On the other hand, it can be potentially fatal to older, weakened and compromised immune systems.
+A weakened immune system is not a tenet of age.
 The lifestyle choices we make directly affects our health.
-The lifestyle conditions of heart disease, diabetes and obesity are the most common pre-existing conditions that complicate patients with Covid.
-These are commonly lifestyle choices.
+The lifestyle conditions of heart disease, type 2 diabetes and obesity are the most common pre-existing conditions that complicate patients with Covid.
+These are the result of lifestyle choices.
 When people have a congenital disorder they are born with it.
-These folks, when they manage their conditions through a healthy lifestyle, maintain healthy immune responses.
-Individuals with lifestyle driven conditions have compromised their immune system in order to develop the condition.
+When people with congenital issues manage their conditions through a healthy lifestyle they are capable of maintaining a healthy immune responses.
+For example when someone born with Type 1 Diabetes reduces their sugar intake they need less insulin have fewer emergencies and live a much healthier life and can maintain a stronger immune response.
+On the other hand, individuals with lifestyle driven conditions have compromised their immune system, through their chosen lifestyle, in order to develop those conditions.
 This illustrates the health crisis we are having as opposed to a pandemic.
-How one maintains their own health dictates vulnerability to this disease.
+Those with the most compromised immune responses are the sickest.
+How one maintains their own health, through lifestyle choices, dictates vulnerability to disease.

 A Healthy Immune System has a much higher capacity to fight off pathogens.
-We develop our immune system in a number of ways.
+We support our immune system in a number of ways.
 For starters through exposure.
-As young children we are commonly exposed to pollens, and low level pathogens that we develop antibodies for.
+As young children we are commonly exposed to pollens, and pathogens that we develop antibodies for.
 This mode of immunization is replicated through the vaccinations developed against viruses like measles, mumps, rubella, dypyheria, small pox and polio.
 While there are plenty of opinions on the topic of vaccinations it is difficult to disagree that we have limited the spread of these viral pathogens with their use.
-Although, these pathogens do not benefit from change through mutations.
+Although, as discussed earlier, these pathogens do not benefit from change through mutations.
 These pathogens depend on specific proteins to be able to exist.
 If they mutate, they are unable to find the proteins necessary to live.
-The Corona Virus on the other hand is a mutating virus.
-While vaccines can help reduce spread, the virus will continue to mutate.
+The Coronavirus on the other hand is a mutating virus.
+While vaccines can help reduce signs and symptoms, the virus will continue to mutate.
 This is similar to the Flu Virus as the vaccine needs to be updated every year and we are using a strain from a previous virus as we cannot forecast how it will change.
+People who have received the flu virus still have the capacity to get infected with the flu.
 This is being mimicked by the Corona Virus.
-We see this when despite being vaccinated individuals still contract the virus.
 Thus the support of a health immune response is imperative to reducing the spread of the Corona Virus.

 Additionally, this is normalized throughout western lifestyle.
 Working long hours and staying up late with caffeine induced mornings are not only the norm but accepted as “the way it has to be to get things done”.
+Followed by “a drink or two” at night to help us sleep.
 A never ending cycle that causes neurological harm, increased anxiety and depression which intern weakens our immune response.

 B. Diet: 1.
 Fresh 2.Local 3.
 Organic.